-Waymap will calculate a route (according to your settings) and present an instruction to orientate you at that start-point.
+Waymap will calculate a route (according to your preferences) and present an instruction to orientate you at that start-point.

-- Waymap will now count down from 7 while you place the phone on your hip.
+- Waymap will now count down from 7 while you place the phone on your hip and stand still

-- When it gets to zero Waymap will initialize the sensors in the phone.
+- When it gets to zero, Waymap will initialize the sensors in the phone.
 This can take a couple of seconds.
-You’ll hear a beep when this is done.
+You'll hear a beep when it's done.